Compare Logitech G515 Lightspeed vs Corsair K65 Plus

 Product 1: Logitech G515 Lightspeed

-Hot-swap support is a clear weakness because multiple reviewers explicitly said the switches are not hot-swappable or are soldered.
+Hot-swap support was a clear weakness: reviewers repeatedly noted the switches are not hot-swappable or customizable at the hardware level.

 Product 2: Corsair K65 Plus